Set Up a Payment Plan with the IRS to Spread Out Your Payments

 Requesting an Agreement

-Before pursuing an Installment Agreement, your tax attorney should carefully review all your financial records and tax returns.
+Before pursuing an IRS Installment Agreement, your tax attorney should carefully review all your financial records and tax returns.
 Form 433-A and Form 9465 will both need to be completed for you, which will start the negotiation process between you and the government Once these forms are received, the IRS will respond within 30 days with your predicament.

 Finding Relief is Possible